-Amy Grant had had a number of hits but wanted a smash to launch the concept album Heart In Motion.
+Amy Grant had had a number of hits, but she wanted a smash to launch the concept album Heart In Motion.
 She and songwriter Keith Thomas crafted this song on Thomas's condition that the song be called "Baby, Baby."
 Grant initially struggled until she found some real inspiration.

-Well Millie went with Amy all the way to the Grammys when she was nominated for 3 awards.
-She lost but she had the joy of sharing the stage with Millie when she performed at the ceremony.
+Ironically, after struggling to get started, she wrote the entire song in just ten minutes after seeing her six week old daughter, Millie.
+In fact, Millie went with Amy all the way to the Grammys when she was nominated for three awards.
+She lost, but she had the joy of sharing the stage with Millie when she performed at the ceremony.

 I dare you to hear this song and not have it stuck in your head.
 I dare you!

-TLC made a grand entrance in to pop music twenty years ago (!).
+Twenty years ago, TLC made a grand entrance into pop music!
 Baggy shorts and condom eyewear aside, they still believed in love and romance.
 Written by L.A.
-Reid, Babyface, and Daryl Simmons "Baby Baby Baby" became their most popular single off their debut album.
+Reid, Babyface, and Daryl Simmons, "Baby Baby Baby" became the most popular single off their debut album.

 The song is about a perspective suitor who does not think he has to work that hard to win the affections of a woman.
 However, T-Boz, Left Eye, and Chili set him straight.

 Inspiration for the song actually came from Lisa "Left Eye" Lopes and her then-boyfriend Andre Rison (the same guy whose house she later burned down).
 Apparently the two of them always called each other baby as a term of endearment.
-Hearing this in the studio, the Babyface and company created the song.
+After hearing about this in the studio, Babyface and company created the song.

-Brandy is the teen idol prototype of a triple threat.
-And in 1994 she burst on the scene with several hit singles.
+Brandy was a teen idol and, as a dancer, singer, and producer, she was truly a triple threat.
+And, in 1994, she burst on the scene with several hit singles.
 Her second single was the one that put her on the map.